Exercise Guide

-Walking Your Dog for Weight Loss
+Walking Your Dog for Weight Loss: A Veterinary Guide to Safe, Effective Exercise

 When you combine exercise with proper diet and lifestyle, you extend the years you'll have to hug and love and snuggle with your four-legged friend.
-Walk with your dog every day, and you'll enhance the
+Walk with your dog every day, and you'll enhance the bond you share while knowing you're doing both yourself and your pet a world of healthy goodness.
+Of course, make sure your veterinarian clears your dog before undertaking any exercise or weight loss program with your canine companion.

 Set the Right Pace